-IB Diploma Programme Options

-As an IB student at West High School, you can choose one of two options:
+IB Diploma Programme Options: As an IB student at West High School, you can choose one of two options:

-Option 1: IB Full Diploma Candidate

-A full diploma candidate is a student who has committed to the full Diploma Programme, which entails taking 6 IB courses, writing an Extended Essay, completing the CAS component, and successfully completing the Theory of Knowledge course during the junior and senior years.
+Option 1: Full IB Diploma Candidate - A full diploma candidate is a student who has committed to the full Diploma Programme, which entails taking 6 IB courses, writing an Extended Essay, completing the CAS component, and successfully completing the Theory of Knowledge course during the junior and senior years.
 Full diploma candidates must take IB exams in all 6 courses and receive a cumulative score of 24 points to receive an IB diploma (please see details below).
 The IB diploma is a special diploma awarded by the International Baccalaureate Organization and is separate from the Tennessee State diploma awarded to all Tennessee high school graduates.
 Declaration as an IB diploma candidate can be achieved through an application in the spring of the 10th grade year.
-For more information, please download our IB Information Booklet on the IB General Information page at wesths.knoxschools.org or contact Shannon Siebe at shannon.siebe@knoxschools.org.
+For more information, please download our IB Information Booklet on the IB General Information page at knoxschools.org/wesths or contact Valerie Schmidt-Gardner at valerie@schmidtgardner@knoxschools.org.